 Centres open to all members of the public should be asked what ‘child safe’ policies they have in place.
-Children should not be left unsupervised in any center that is not able to provide evidence of appropriate checks.
+Children should not be left unsupervised in any centre that is not able to provide evidence of appropriate checks.

 Unfortunately some children are known to pose considerable risk to other pupils.
 Where it is known that a pupil has subjected another child/young person to abuse, an individual risk assessment should be carried out.
 While it is recognized that such a young person may benefit from being included, and in some ways it may be even more beneficial to them than for other pupils, very careful consideration needs to be taken to the risk to others.

 This is particularly important where the trip involves overnight stays.
 If the pupil has sexually abused others can they be adequately supervised?
 Can they have a separate bedroom for instance?
 Can staff ensure one-to-one supervision for the duration of the trip?
 In some cases schools may have to decide that a young person cannot go on the trip.
 Where this is the case make sure that the pupil and their parents are properly informed of the decision and the reasons for it.